30 years of Banka Slovenije

 >We can all be proud of what we have achieved in the past 30 years, and I personally am proud to be a part of the Banka Slovenije family.

 30th Anniversary Events

 We opened the Banka Slovenije Museum, which presents a part of our efforts towards financial literacy, and is designed so that all generations can learn about the work of Banka Slovenije and its place in the Eurosystem.
 Visitors can browse instructive games, interactive material and traditional museum displays to gain insight into the operations of a central bank and how they affect the public and the country as a whole.

 7 October 2021

 Main celebration of Banka Slovenije’s 30th anniversary at Cankarjev dom

-Banka Slovenije will issue gold and silver medallions to mark the 30th anniversary of its establishment, which are planned to be on sale in the autumn.
+Banka Slovenije issued gold and silver medallions to mark the 30th anniversary of its establishment.
 The design of the medallions uses points as the central artistic element to depict the co-dependence of the country and central bank.

 Banka Slovenije Open House Day